 NATIONAL LEVEL OFFLINE TEST

 IAS exam is the most competitive exam in India.
 Every year UPSC (Union Public Service Commission) conducts Civil Services exam for candidates aspiring to be Grade ‘A’ officers.
 UPSC IAS Exams is conducted in three stages namely Preliminary, Mains and Interview rounds.
-Registered candidates are required to sit for Preliminary round.
-Shortlisted candidates are invited for IAS Mains.
-Candidates qualifying IAS Mains are then called for Interview rounds.
+Here are the highlights for upcoming IAS 2018.

-In UPSC IAS Prelims exam 2018, candidates will have to appear in two papers – General Studies (Paper I) and General Studies (Paper II), which carry 200 marks each.
-Those who qualify prelims exam of UPSC IAS exam 2018 will be allowed to appear in UPSC IAS 2018 Mains exam.
-UPSC IAS 2018 Mains Exam constitutes of 9 papers and the Interview Round.
+Those who qualify prelims exam of IAS will be allowed to appear in UPSC IAS 2018 Mains exam.
 Candidates are required to secure minimum marks collectively to qualify the Mains Round of IAS Exam.
-Out of the 9 papers, 4 papers are dedicated to General Studies.
-Apart from Indian and English Language, candidates are provided with the options to choose two papers out of the list available to candidates during IAS Registration.
 Out of the above 9 exams, Indian Language and English language are qualifying in nature and not considered for preparation of the final Merit List.
 The other seven papers will be counted for merit (1750 marks)

 English and Hindi

 Number of papers